 With our in-house teams

 Claudie Pierlot was created by a woman for women and that can still be seen today.
 85% of our in-house teams, including some of the highest positions, are women.
 Steps have been put into place to ensure that they can all flourish throughout their career, including a full salary during maternity leave and a gradual return to work afterwards.In addition to this, the brand's values are built around challenges, listening, kindness, exemplary behaviour and team spirit.
 Our teams' well-being and development are part of our top priorities.
 Every year, a 'Happiness Week' is organised around well-being and actions undertaken, with massages, meditation sessions and blood donation.
+The #eco-friendly value has been added to our brand values.
+We incorporate sustainable development into our training and create awareness events such as sustainable development week.
+The CLAUDIECARES newsletter features the project's progress and encourages personal initiatives each month.

 With our committed partners